samsquire/assembly/README.md

 This algorithm is inspired by [Bulk synchronous parallel](https://en.wikipedia.org/wiki/Bulk_Synchronous_Parallel).

 This algorithm uses ideas from my **M:N** thread scheduler, which is at [samsquire/preemptible-thread](https://github.com/samsquire/preemptible-thread).

+In Go, if you are sending 64 bits of data to a channel, this causes unnecessary context switches in the go scheduler.

 This algorithm is based on the idea there is a timeline grid of work to do and we synchronise in bulk on an interval.
 For the vast majority of time every thread is doing useful work, and synchronization is **total synchronization** between all threads in the cluster.
 Each thread has its own collection of **supersteps called BarrierTasks**.
 Each thread can do a different task in eachstep.